EBISPOT/zooma/zooma-js/README.md

 ZOOMA has a dependency on JQuery (at least version 1.7.1).

 ## Demo
-If you want to try the functionalities of the widget with a simple demo, you should:

 1. From the command line, go inside the zooma-js folder and type `npm install`